This page describes how to find the CMMC requirements, how to interpret them, and how to start preparing for an outside audit.

-If unsure or your company isn’t doing it, make a note and start planning how you will meet the best practice.
+If unsure or your company isn’t doing a practice, make a plan (including timelines) for how you will meet the best practice.
 This is called a “Plan of Action & Milestones” (POA&M).

 If it is impossible to meet a best practice, don’t beat yourself up (for now).
 Just write a POA&M for that item which includes a description of your current status, a list of steps you will take to resolve it, and estimated timeline for each step.

 Gathering evidence for the CMMC